Do MLLMs Really Understand the Charts?: Details of Datasets and Training

-The dataset used for the Supervised Fine-Tuning (SFT) "cold start" phase is meticulously constructed through a \textbf{knowledge distillation} process.
+The dataset used for the Supervised Fine-Tuning (SFT) ``cold start'' phase is meticulously constructed through a \textbf{knowledge distillation} process.
 The goal is to generate high-quality Chain-of-Thought (CoT) data that can effectively activate the reasoning paradigm of our base models.

+While we utilize the same underlying generation pipeline (rendering engine and topic distribution) to ensure domain consistency, the specific chart instances and question-answer pairs in the SFT set are distinct from those in the benchmark.
+Crucially, to maintain strict train-test separation, this SFT dataset is generated as a completely independent batch from the ChartVRBench evaluation set.
-This process leverages a powerful teacher model(In our experiment, we use the Qwen2.5-VL-32B-Instruct as the teacher mdoel) to generate reasoning traces for the question-answer pairs in our CRBench dataset.

-The data construction pipeline, implemented in the generation scripts, involves several key stages to ensure the quality and validity of the final CoT samples:
+This process leverages a powerful teacher model (Qwen2.5-VL-32B-Instruct) to generate reasoning traces for this training-specific corpus.
+The data construction pipeline involves several key stages to ensure the quality and validity of the final CoT samples:

-\begin{enumerate} \item \textbf{Prompting for Chain-of-Thought Generation:} For each \texttt{(C,Q,A)} triplet from original data, we prompt the teacher model to generate a step-by-step reasoning process.
-Critically, the prompt(in Figure\ref{distill}) is designed to guide the model to derive the provided ground-truth answer, forcing it to articulate a logical pathway that leads to the correct result.
+\begin{enumerate} \item \textbf{Prompting for Chain-of-Thought Generation:} For each generated training instance, consisting of Python plotting code (\texttt{C}) and a question (\texttt{Q}), we employ the teacher LLM to generate a step-by-step reasoning process.
+The core of this process involves a carefully constructed textual prompt that integrates the Python code (\texttt{C}) and the question (\texttt{Q}).
+This prompt is designed to force the model to articulate a logical pathway from the code and question to the correct result.
 The model is required to structure its output using specific tags, separating the reasoning steps (\texttt{<think>...</think>}) from the final answer (\texttt{<answer>...</answer>}).